pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 # Organization of Classes and Attributes

- A complete list of classes and attributes for the IMG dictionary can be found online at the PDS4 Data Dictionary page here: <br>
+ A complete list of classes and attributes for the IMG dictionary can be found online at the PDS4 Data Dictionary page here:

  https://pds.nasa.gov/datastandards/documents/dd/v1/PDS4_PDS_DD_1N00/webhelp/all/

  This is regenerated automatically with each release of the PDS4 Information Model.